caolan/highland/Contributing.md

 5. Do NOT rebuild dist/highland.js or docs/index.html (this happens when you run 'grunt' or 'grunt watch') - they'll just clutter up your pull request
+6. Update `CHANGELOG.md` with some information about your change.
+A one line description with a link to the PR (and bug if applicable) will suffice.
-6. Send a pull request \o/
+7. Send a pull request \o/

 Running the tests